 The Libraries own more than 4 million print volumes as well as media and special collections.
 Computers located throughout the Libraries provide access to 360+ research databases and more than 150,000 electronic journals and thousands of e-books.
-Many of these resources can only be found in the UB Libraries and are unavailable elsewhere in Western New York.
+Many of these resources can only be found in the University Libraries and are unavailable elsewhere in Western New York.

 The Charles B. Sears Law Library occupies six floors in the center of the School of Law, and boasts a variety of different study spaces available for all UB students.
 Collections and services are tailored to support the research and educational missions of the UB School of Law community.

 The Libraries Annex, a 16,000-square-foot, high-density storage facility, houses more than one million low-use books and journals.
 This specially-constructed building includes a reading room, document delivery center, staff work areas and parking.
 Annex materials may be used on-site or requested via the Libraries’ Delivery+ service.